 Think about how you’re going to add wow factor to your home when collating your kitchen extension ideas.
 This grade II listed property was formed of an amalgam of three parts constructed in different eras: the initial 15th century oak frame house, a Georgian facade and two Victorian wings to either side of the original structure.
 Ashton Porter Architects worked to complement this clear historical sequence with a fourth element that is unashamedly contemporary.

-Slender steel framing, aluminium cladding, glazed white bricks and structural glass make up the addition, which is rotated away from the residence to frame the views into the valleys and Souths Downs.
+Slender steel framing, aluminium cladding, glazed white bricks and structural glass make up the kitchen extension, which is rotated away from the residence to frame the views into the valleys and Souths Downs.
 A floating aluminium and sedum roof finishes the scheme.

 This house had been extensively modified in the 1980s.
 Studio Octopi was brought on board to design an extension, while recapturing and preserving the original proportions of the Georgian terrace building.